 September Reads: Latine & Hispanic Heritage Month

 These posts may contain affiliate links, which means I may earn a small commission if you click my link but does not change your price.
+This revenue allows to me to continue creating free resources for you.

-See the affiliate policy here.
+See the affiliate policy under Revenue Disclosures here.

 While we are already halfway through September, we are only three days into Latine & Hispanic Heritage month, so I’m giving myself a little grace, that I am only 3 books into my reading list for the month.
 (Feel free to do the same!)